alexose/synthwave/MATERIALS.md

 ## Main Board

-If you'd rather not source all of these parts yourself, please get in touch with me and I'd be happy to send you a PCB at cost.
+If you'd rather not source all of these parts yourself, please get in touch with me and I'd be happy to send you a populated PCB at cost.

 -   1 Custom Synthwave PCB $20
 -   1